PublicDataWorks/verdad/prompts/Stage_3_analysis-prompt.md

   "emotional_tone": [
     {
       "emotion": "Fear",
+      "intensity": 80,
+      "explanation": "The speaker expresses fear about government manipulation through vaccines."
+    },
+    {
+      "emotion": "Distrust",
       "intensity": 85,
-      "explanation": "The speaker expresses fear about government control through vaccines."
+      "explanation": "There is a strong sense of distrust towards governmental actions and policies."
     },
     {
-      "emotion": "Distrust",
+      "emotion": "Concern",
-      "intensity": 90,
+      "intensity": 75,
-      "explanation": "There is a strong sense of distrust towards governmental actions."
+      "explanation": "The speaker is concerned about the economic situation and the impact of mandatory vaccinations on personal freedoms."
     }
   ]
 }